alicehillier/rainforest-cafe/README.md

 Sitting at the bottom of the page, a bar of green, matching the navbar, stretches across the entire width of the page.
 Social media links, identifiable by their logos, are spaced evenly in the center.

-Beneath the social media links is a conventional footer list, separated into three columns.
-The links, which currently lead to an error page, are well-spaced to ensure that they can easily be read and interacted with.

 ### **Menu**

 The main content of the menu page is made up of 4 containers, with 8 cards in each.
 The first card in each container displays an h2, which indicates what type of content the user should expect to see in that section.
 The sections are well-defined, using alternating colours to indicate to the user when they are looking at a different section.